DianZzzz/DianZzzz.github.io/_finance/CFA/Behavioral-Finance.md

 - `Regret-Aversion Bias`: people tend to avoid making decisions that will result in action out of fear that the decision will turn out poorly.
 - `Social proof`: individuals are biased to follow the beliefs of a group.

+### Implications of Biases

+- No thorough analysis regarding investment
+- An undiversified portfolio.
+- An inappropriate asset allocation

+### Overcome Biases

+- Have a disciplined approach to investment decision making.
+An investment policy statement would help provide discipline
+- Focusing on the cognitive error aspects of the behavior.
+Cognitive biases are easier to correct for than emotional biases, which are based on how people feel.

 ## Behavioral Finance and Investment Processes